 Backfill in front of the lower block courses prior to placement of subsequent modular block courses.
 Follow the requirements of Item 203 for this work.
 If water has ponded in front of the wall, then pump the water out prior to constructing the embankment.

-Maintain the elevation of retained fill to be less than 18 inches (450 mm) below the elevation of the reinforced SGB throughout the construction of the retaining wall.
+Maintain the elevation of retained fill to be less than 18 inches below the elevation of the reinforced SGB throughout the construction of the retaining wall.

-Do not exceed a deviation from the design batter and horizontal alignment of ½ inch (13 mm) at any point along a 10-foot (3 m) straight wall section.
-Do not exceed a deviation from the overall design batter of more than ½ inch (13 mm) between adjacent blocks.
-Do not construct any block more than ½ inch (13 mm) out of horizontal alignment from adjacent blocks.
+Do not exceed a deviation from the design batter and horizontal alignment of ½ inch at any point along a 10-foot straight wall section.
+Do not exceed a deviation from the overall design batter of more than ½ inch between adjacent blocks.
+Do not construct any block more than ½ inch out of horizontal alignment from adjacent blocks.

 H. Soil Reinforcement Installation.